Marzieh Hashemi

 Marzieh Hashemi (مرضیه هاشمی; born as Melanie Franklin) is an American-born Iranian journalist and television presenter.
 She is a natural-born citizen of the United States and a naturalized citizen of Iran.
 Hashemi is employed by Press TV, the Iranian state-owned news and documentary television network.

 On January 15, 2019, Hashemi was arrested by the FBI while boarding a St. Louis flight, to visit her children in Denver.
 According to court documents she was being held as a material witness in a federal investigation and had not been accused of any crime.
-Hashemi was released on 23 January 2019 after testifying before a federal grand jury in Washington D.C..
+Hashemi was released on 23 January 2019 after testifying before a federal grand jury in Washington D.C.

 Biography

-Hashemi was born on 21 December 1959 in New Orleans, Louisiana, United States.
+Hashemi was born on 21 December 1959 in New Orleans, Louisiana.
 She was born into a Christian African-American family.
-She was a student in the field of broadcasting in 1979, when the Iranian revolution happened, as a result of which she converted to Islam and began her career in Islamic newspapers and magazines in United States.
+She was a student in the field of broadcasting in 1979, when the Iranian revolution happened.
+As a result of this, she converted to Islam and began her career in Islamic newspapers and magazines in United States.

 Since 2008, she has lived in Iran, where she is now a TV presenter, journalist, voice-over artist, documentarian and the host of Press TV, Iran's English-language broadcasting network.

 She has said the main reason for her conversion was the Iranian revolution and the character of Ayatollah Khomeini.

-She changed her name to Marzieh Hashemi after conversion; Hashemi is her Muslim husband’s last name and she chose Marzieh, a title of Fatimah bint Muhammad, the daughter of an Islamic Prophet.
-Hashemi was granted Iranian citizenship because her husband is Iranian..
+She changed her name to Marzieh Hashemi after conversion; Hashemi is her Muslim husband’s last name and she chose Marzieh, a title of Fatimah bint Muhammad, the daughter of the Islamic prophet Muhammad.
+Hashemi was granted Iranian citizenship because her husband is Iranian.

 Hashemi has been accused of antisemitism.
 She has stated that Jews control American media and that Zionists were behind the September 11 attacks.